 Sites.
-Sites for all rounds of playoffs prior to the regional tournament are to be selected by the teams involved.
-See Section 1208 (q) of the UIL Constitution and Contest Rules.
+The teams involved should select sites for all rounds of playoffs except the state site.
+See Section 1208 (o)(p) of the UIL Constitution and Contest Rules.
 If schools cannot agree, they must flip a coin.

-- Neutral Sites: A site mid-point or near mid-point, or a site agreed on by both schools as neutral, is a neutral site.
-Unless mutually agreeable, a site cannot be neutral if its distance from either school is more than two-thirds the total distance between the two schools. - Home and Home Basis: Are those sites near home schools selected by the two schools involved OR the actual home playing court.
-A court selected as the home site, other than the actual home court, should not be an unreasonable distance from the visiting school's home court. - Mid-Point Sites: Unless mutually agreed otherwise, post-district contests in the team sports of baseball, basketball, soccer, softball and volleyball shall be at a mid-point site for schools located more than 100 miles apart.
+- (o) Sites Defined for All Team Sports. - (1) Home Sites.
+When two schools flip for two separate sites other than their home field or court, the sites are considered home sites unless both sites are near mid-point. - (2) Neutral Sites.
+A site mid-point or near mid-point, or a site agreed on by both schools as neutral, is a neutral site.
+Unless mutually agreeable, a site cannot be neutral if its distance from either school is more than two-thirds the total distance between the two schools. - (p) Mid-point Sites.
+Unless mutually agreed otherwise, post district contests in the team sports of baseball, basketball, soccer, softball, team tennis, and volleyball shall be at a mid-point site for schools located more than 100 miles apart.